Trooperslane railway station

 Trooperslane railway station serves the hamlet of Trooperslane in County Antrim, Northern Ireland.

-There are plans to open a park and ride facility at the station.
+A park and ride facility is located at the station.

 The station was opened on 11 April 1848.

 For many years it was served only by peak-time services on Mondays to Saturdays.
 On a trial basis in the 1990s, one service each way made a request stop on a Sunday, however this was not a success.

 When Northern Ireland Railways introduced a new clock-face timetable in the mid-2000s, the station once again saw a regular service seven days a week, with nearly all trains serving the station.
 Trooperslane also has a level crossing, supervised by closed-circuit television.